Why doesn’t anyone like me?

 1. Maybe you’re too self-critical

-Do you find yourself constantly second-guessing everything you say or do?
-Maybe you get so caught up in worrying about what other people think of you that you forget to actually enjoy yourself.
 If this sounds familiar, then it may be time to cut yourself some slack.
-After all, nobody’s perfect – and that’s okay!
+After all, nobody’s perfect – and that’s okay.

-Learning to accept your own flaws and shortcomings is an important step in becoming more confident and likable.
 Remember, people are drawn to others who are comfortable in their own skin and able to laugh at themselves.
 Take a deep breath and give yourself a break.

 2. You might come across as superficial